 The Renewable Energy Microgrid will consist of a 7 megawatt solar energy farm and storage system, a 0.25 megawatt distributed rooftop solar generation and storage system, and an associated research centre.

-Expected to be operational in late-2019, the Microgrid will provide substantial returns through research, teaching and learning opportunities, and will assist Deakin to achieve its aspiration to be carbon neutral by 2030.
+Expected to be operational by mid-2020, the Microgrid will provide substantial returns through research, teaching and learning opportunities, and will assist Deakin to achieve its aspiration to be carbon neutral by 2030.

 The Waurn Ponds Campus is the centre of Deakin’s energy research and provides a diversity of research opportunities that can simulate broader community and city environments.